metacpan/metacpan-cpan-extracted/distros/H/HTTP-Cookies/README.md

     $key, $val, $domain, $port and $path arguments are strings.
 The
     $path\_spec, $secure, $discard arguments are boolean values.
 The $maxage value is a number indicating number of seconds that this cookie will live.
-A value of $maxage <= 0 will delete this cookie.  %rest defines various other attributes like "Comment" and "CommentURL".
+A value of $maxage <= 0 will delete this cookie.
+The $version argument sets the version of the cookie; the default value is 0 ( original Netscape spec ).
+Setting $version to another value indicates the RFC to which the cookie conforms (e.g. version 1 for RFC 2109).  %rest defines various other attributes like "Comment" and "CommentURL".

 - $cookie\_jar->save
 - $cookie\_jar->save( $file )